 If a client only gets average scores with Hokoscore, that doesn’t mean you shouldn’t trade with them at all.

 Shorter payment terms can help keep your cash flow healthy.
-Rather than stipulating a 30-60 day deadline, setting a shorter payment period of 1-2 weeks can help you encourage faster payment.
+Rather than stipulating a 90-day deadline, for example, setting a shorter payment period of 1-2 weeks can help encourage faster payment.
 In some sectors, it’s good practice to ask a client for an advance before starting any work.

-Discounts for early payment can also incentivise clients to process invoices on time, as well as apply penalties and charges for late payment.
+Discounts or special offers for early payment can also incentivise clients to process invoices on time, as can applying penalties and charges for late payment.

 Most clients need a reminder now and then, and it’s up to you (or your clever software) to do the reminding.

 - Set up automatic reminders.
 Your invoicing or cash flow management software will remind clients a payment is due so you don’t have to.